GIBNEY PROUDLY OFFERS CUSTOMIZED GROUP STUDY PROGRAMS

 Professional Audition Workshop: Audition style workshop conducted by a professional dancer/choreographer.
 Practical is followed by a discussion focused on what a director/choreographer is looking for, what to expect and how to prepare, other methods of contacting companies and jobs, the current professional environment, and tips for survival.

-Receptions hosted in the Gallery at our 280 Broadway location for alumni, guests, and performers.
+Reception hosted in a studio at our 280 Broadway location for alumni, guests, and performers including refreshments.